rudders/homebridge-platform-wemo/README.md

 * To the creator of [wemo-client](https://github.com/timonreinhard/wemo-client) (which is now contained within this plugin): [@timonreinhard](https://github.com/timonreinhard)
 * To [Ben Hardill](http://www.hardill.me.uk/wordpress/tag/wemo/) for his research on Wemo devices
 * To the creators/contributors of [Homebridge](https://homebridge.io) who make this plugin possible
-* To all users who have shared their devices to enable functionality
+* To all users who have helped/tested to enable functionality for new devices

 ### Disclaimer
 * I am in no way affiliated with Belkin/Wemo and this plugin is a personal project that I maintain in my free time.